SOULGATE777/SOUL-GATE-AI-MODELS/profile_prod/antropometrico/README.md

 - **_d suffix**: Points detected on the right profile
 - Points without suffix are profile-agnostic landmarks

-The system automatically filters spurious predictions by counting left and right suffixes to determine the dominant profile side, removing false positives from the minority side.
+The system uses an integrated ResNet-50 profile classifier to automatically determine the profile orientation (left/right) during point detection.
+Points with suffixes that don't match the detected profile side are filtered out as spurious predictions.

 ## Measurements and Classifications